-The TEACH Grant program is a non-need-based grant program that provides up to \$4,000 per year to students who are enrolled in an eligible program and who agree to teach in a high-need field, at a elementary or secondary school that serves low-income students for at least 4 years within 8 years of completing the program for which the TEACH Grant was awarded (34 CFR section 686.1).
+The TEACH Grant program is a non-need-based grant program for students who are enrolled in an eligible program, and who agree to teach in a high-need field at an elementary or secondary school that serves low-income students for at least 4 years within 8 years of completing the program for which the TEACH Grant was awarded (34 CFR section 686.1).
 If the grant recipient fails to complete the required teaching service, the TEACH Grant is treated as a Federal Direct Unsubsidized Stafford Loan (Federal Direct Unsubsidized Loan) (34 CFR section 686.43).

-Federal Family Education Loans (FFEL) (CFDA 84.032) Federal Direct Student Loans (Direct Loan) (CFDA 84.268) (Both programs include subsidized Stafford, unsubsidized Stafford, and PLUS loans)
+Federal Direct Student Loans (Direct Loan) (CFDA 84.268) (Includes subsidized Stafford, unsubsidized Stafford, and PLUS loans)

-The FFEL and Direct Loan programs make interest subsidized or unsubsidized Stafford loans available to students, or PLUS loans to graduate or professional students or to parents of dependent students, to pay for the cost of attending postsecondary educational institutions.
-FFEL loans are made by eligible lenders (e.g., banks, savings and loan institutions, etc.) and insured by State or not-for-profit guaranty agencies.
-In some cases, institutions of higher education are approved as eligible lenders.
-The Federal Government reinsures loans guaranteed by the guaranty agencies.
+The Direct Loan program makes interest subsidized or unsubsidized Stafford loans available to students, or PLUS loans to graduate or professional students or to parents of dependent students, to pay for the cost of attending postsecondary educational institutions.
 Direct Loans are made by the Secretary of Education.
-The student's SAR or ISIR, along with other information, is used by the institution to certify (for FFEL) or originate (for Direct Loan) a student's loan.
+The student's SAR or ISIR, along with other information, is used by the institution to originate (for Direct Loan) a student's loan.
 The financial aid administrator is also required to provide and confirm certain information.

 Under the Direct Loan program, institutions participate in loan origination Option 1, Option 2, or Standard origination.
 Functions performed by loan origination option vary and are described in the Direct Loan School Guide.
 Direct Loan is an electronic program, except that borrowers have the option of signing paper promissory notes or electronically signing the promissory note completed online.
 Except for electronically signed promissory notes, electronic records are created, batched, transmitted (exported) through Common Origination and Disbursement (COD) and acknowledged by (imported from) COD, on a cycle approach.
 A cycle is not complete until the last activity in it is finished, i.e., an action has been accepted by COD and the school's system reflects the acceptance.
 Direct Loan has four types of cycles: Loan Origination Records (one for each loan), Promissory Notes, Disbursement Records, and Change Records.
-For a loan to be -booked" the institution must have electronically transmitted to COD, and COD must have accepted these records: (1) the loan origination record; (2) the Promissory Note; and (3) the first disbursement of loan proceeds.
+For a loan to be "booked" the institution must have electronically transmitted to COD, and COD must have accepted these records: (1) the loan origination record; (2) the Promissory Note; and (3) the first disbursement of loan proceeds.
 The borrower's original accepted promissory note is maintained at COD; the institution is not required to keep a copy.